HP Omen 16 RTX 5060 Review – Powerful Performance and Impressive Efficiency

 You have three modes to choose from:

-- DGPU Only: Uses the NVIDIA GPU exclusively, delivering maximum performance for gaming and heavy workloads.
+• DGPU Only: Uses the NVIDIA GPU exclusively, delivering maximum performance for gaming and heavy workloads.

-- IGPU Only: Uses the integrated GPU only, which extends battery life but reduces performance.
+• IGPU Only: Uses the integrated GPU only, which extends battery life but reduces performance.

-- Optimus Mode: Automatically switches between the integrated GPU and NVIDIA GPU based on workload, providing a balance between performance and battery efficiency.
+• Optimus Mode: Automatically switches between the integrated GPU and NVIDIA GPU based on workload, providing a balance between performance and battery efficiency.

 For most users, including myself, Optimus mode is ideal for gaming laptops as it ensures a good balance of performance and battery life.

-keyboard & Trackpad
+HP Omen keyboard & Track-pad

 The HP Omen 16 RTX 5060 comes with a full-size keyboard that includes a numpad.
 It’s the same layout as previous Omen models — not extraordinary, but certainly not lacking.
 The typing experience is comfortable and responsive, making it suitable for both gaming and productivity tasks.